top of page

 Service Learning

-As an undergraduate and graduate student I took part in two nine day summer courses designed to learn about earth homes on the plains.
-During the first summer course I was introduced to the practical application of preservation on the Hutmacher Farm.
-The second summer I led a small group in the preservation process.
-These groups consisted of students and volunteers.
+As both an undergraduate and graduate student, I participated in two nine-day summer field courses focused on earthen architecture and preservation on the Great Plains.
+During the first course, I was introduced to the practical application of historic preservation through hands-on work at the Hutmacher Farm.
+In the second course, I led a small team of students and volunteers through various stages of the preservation process.
+These experiences provided valuable training in preservation methods while demonstrating the importance of collaboration, stewardship, and public engagement in protecting historic resources.

 T. S. Stribling House

-The Stribling House is a bungalow style building located in Clifton, Tennessee.
-It was owned by Thomas S. Stribling, a prominant novelist in the 1920s and 1930s who received the Pulitzer Prize for literature.
-The local community uses the home as a library and meeting place.
-The report covers funding opportunities, a rudimentary structural analysis, collections, and sustainability recommendations.
+The Stribling House is a bungalow-style residence located in Clifton, Tennessee.
+Once home to Thomas S. Stribling, a Pulitzer Prize-winning novelist of the 1920s and 1930s, the building now serves the community as a library and meeting space.
+This report evaluated the property's preservation needs, including funding opportunities, a preliminary structural assessment, collections management, sustainability considerations, and long-term maintenance recommendations.

 Stribling Home.jpg